kmcintyre/card/README.md

 card
 ============

-Project to teach myself client javascript and perhaps websocket or some kinda polling for server/dealer
+Project to teach myself client/server javascript, websockets, Android SDK, and HTML5 canvas.

 Log:

+Day 15 - 16:

+Integrate with <a href="http://autobahn.ws/android">Autobahn.ws</a> creating the echo ws activity

+Moved from socket.io to <a href="http://einaros.github.io/ws/">ws</a> since autobahn.ws socket.io doesn't support ws: protocol.

+Moved from to PNG due to AngEngine not supporting card SVGs

+Next up - figure out how HTML5 and Android version can use the same javascript objects.

-Day 12 - 15:
+Day 12 - 14:

 Moving my mp_blackjack since I'm doing more games.
 Essentially a rename to card.